Lunilux24/Homelab/Productivity Server/README.md

 In order to remount the drive, I needed to reboot the server due to the drive being "busy".
 I wasn't able to pinpoint what was using the drive so a quick reboot solved the problem.

+## Setting up Immich

+Immich was a lot easier than I had anticipated to setup.
+It consisted of following [this quickstart guide](https://immich.app/docs/overview/quick-start/) and tweaking a few environment variables.
+After that, all the configuration was done from within the app!
+Immich is without a doubt the most useful application in my homelab and it gets the certified "can't live without" seal of approval that only Jellyfin had up until this point.